-When it comes to PC gaming, purchasing a quality monitor should be prioritized as much as upgrading your GPU.
-That makes sense, considering that your games’ advanced graphics are being rendered on the screen — and if you’re using an old monitor that’s low-res, color-inaccurate, and/or has a sluggish refresh rate, your gaming session will turn into an ugly, laggy experience.
+After upgrading your GPU, you shouldn’t forget to invest in a quality monitor.
+For PC gaming, it doesn’t make sense to keep your old monitor that’s low-res, color-inaccurate, and/or has a sluggish refresh rate after building a computer than can handle the advanced graphics of today’s games.
+Your gaming session will turn into an ugly, laggy experience if you do so.
 If you’re building a PC, shopping for pre-built gaming computer deals, or just upgrading your existing setup with a new screen, we can help.
-Below, we’ve got all the best cheap gaming monitors available this month.
+Below, we’ve got all the best cheap gaming monitors sales.

 If you don’t explicitly need a gaming display, however, then also take a look at these desktop monitor deals to see what else is on tap.